aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     :header: Flag, Type, description
     :widths: 10, 5, 30

-    entry,state,Whether players can enter the region
-    exit,state,Whether players can exit the region
-    exit-via-teleport,state,"Whether players can exit the region via teleport.
+    entry,state,Whether players (by default non-members) can enter the region exit,state,Whether players (by default non-members) can exit the region exit-via-teleport,state,"Whether players can exit the region via teleport.

     This only takes effect if the player is otherwise denied exiting the region"